 - Check or Money Order – Locate the inmate and mail the check or money order to the facility.

 To visit an inmate, family and friends don’t need to figure out how to get jail paperwork.
-They can use the visiting Scheduling Application (VSA) provided by the CDCR.
-Users must register and schedule a visit with this service.
-They can also schedule a video visit which they can join via WebEx.
+They can use the visiting Scheduling Application (VSA) provided by the California Department of Corrections and Rehabilitations (CDCR).
+Users must register and schedule a visit through this service.
+They can also opt to schedule a video visit which they can join via WebEx.

 References